alyjahndungu/ternstone-chuck-challenge/README.md

 # About project
-This project was created for educational purposes.
+This project was created for practice and enhancing my coding skills purposes.

 ### Author
-Elijah Ndung'u Inspired by technical interview.
+Elijah Ndung'u

 Written using **React** and **TypeScript**.